LLNL/sundials/benchmarks/advection_reaction_3D/kokkos/README.md

 # Benchmark: 3D Advection-Reaction

-This benchmark problem implements a 3D advection-reaction equation using the RAJA performance portability layer with serial, CUDA, or HIP backends.
+This benchmark problem implements a 3D advection-reaction equation using the Kokkos performance portability layer with serial, OpenMP, CUDA, or HIP backends.

 ## Problem description